-If the member was a member of classic, the pension is payable for life unless the recipient remarries, co-habits or enters a new civil partnership.
+If the member was in the classic scheme, the pension is payable for life unless the recipient re-marries, co-habits or enters into a new civil partnership.
 For all other schemes, the pension is payable for life.

 The amount of pension payable will depend on which scheme the member was in when they died.
 For more information please visit: www.civilservicepensionscheme.org.uk/pension-schemes and select the relevant scheme.